 Description of the Courses Required in the Program

-For most students, an internship experience in London forms the basis of the required short paper at the end of ECON 403Y.
+Economics 372Y: The British Economy applies economic theory to the British context.
+It studies a selection of historical and current macroeconomic, industrial, public sector, and balance of payment problems and policy responses in the UK.
+It includes regular visits to local economic institutions for group discussions about their activities and perspectives on current economic and government policy issues.
+For most students, an internship experience in London forms the basis of the required short paper at the end of ECON 372Y.
 The internship gives students an opportunity to view UK economic life at the ground level while exploring possible career choices.
 Past internship sponsors in the London area have included banks and financial institutions, marketing firms, legal institutions, government agencies, non-profit organizations, and labor unions.
 Though regularly offered, the internship is not a guaranteed component of the London Economics Study Group, as it is subject to economic fluctuations and various UK legal restrictions.

 Prerequisites and Selection Criteria